When people first receive the CKD diagnosis, they usually have two main

 Control of Phosphorus Levels

-increase.
+body rise.
 High phosphorus levels will make a cat feel horrible, and may

 make the CKD progress faster, so it's really important to get them under